-When embarking on a whole house remodel, the first thing to do is start with some goal setting, research, budgeting, and a checklist of your desires.
+When embarking on a whole house remodel in Los Angeles, the first thing to do is start with some goal setting, research, budgeting, and a checklist of your desires.
 If possible, you should have an overarching goal you’re trying to achieve with your renovation project which can guide your decisions.

 For example, maybe your goal is just to update the style of the home or perhaps you want to open up a cramped kitchen.
 Alternatively, you may want to convert a space to a different use, add another bathroom, create a more open/inviting living space, etc.

 It’s a good idea to start by creating a ‘wish list’ that details all the areas/items in your home you’d like to renovate, in order of their priority.
 If you’re planning on doing a gut remodel, that’s very different than a full house remodel where you leave the walls and house systems in place.